How to Duck Dive a Surfboard

 If you do get sucked backward over the falls, it will make you all the more determined for it to not happen again!

 Remember learning to duck dive takes a lot of practice to get it right.
 You should be able to duck dive in flat water once you get the hang of it - just like ducks do!!

 The Turtle Roll

 Duck diving a 7 feet or longer surfboard becomes quite difficult especially if the surfboard has a wide nose like a longboard.
-A big surfboard floats very well and is difficult to push under the water.
-If you can't go deep enough duck diving to get under the wave the wave will push you back towards the shore.
+A big surfboard floats really and so is great for small days and for learning as well, but being big also makes it difficult to push under the water.
+If you can't go deep enough duck diving to get under the wave, the wave will push you back towards the shore.

 Turtle rolls are not a fun thing to do, but they are essential, if you want to make you way out the back and get through those walls of whitewater.

 - As the wave approaches hold the rails of the surfboard, around where you would put your hands to stand up, or 1/4 to 1/3 of the way from the nose of the board, and lean to one side causing you and the surfboard to go upside down.